FinnWestergren2/multiplayer-pac-man/README.md

 To play around with the game engine, clone this repo, navigate to the root, and run "npm run all" (install npm first if you haven't already https://www.npmjs.com/)

+To move your ship around the map, click on your character and right click on the destination.
+To see the full picture, open up a new tab and nav to the same url.
+You can play against yourself there.
+Or if you like, you can even play on multiple devices once the servers are running.
+Just navigate to [your_IP]:3000 on a browser from another computer and you can see the two clients interact!

-Enjoy and let me know if you have any sweet ideas! fwesterg@gmail.com
+Enjoy and let me know if you have any sweet ideas / want to contribute! fwesterg@gmail.com